ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.netatmo/README.md

 Netatmo adapter for ioBroker

+## __Important Note for Realtime events (Doorbell, Welcome, Presence, CO2/Smoke-Alarm)__
+To receive realtime events from Netatmo you need an iot/Pro-Cloud Account with an Assistent- or Remote-License and an installed iot Instance connected to this account.
+The iot Instance needs to have v1.14.0 or higher.

+Please select the iot Instance in the adapter settings and restart the adapter.

+Netatmo adapter versions < 3.0 used an heroku service to pass these webhook events through, but Heroku has deceased this free service.
+So all Netatmo versions < 3.0 will not get realtime events anymore sonce 28.11.2022!
+Because of this we decided for this way to use proofed and stable iot/Pro-Cloud services.

 ## __Important Note for Authentication changes October 2022__
 According to Netatmo the "old" way to authenticate with username and password directly by entering them into the adapter will be disabled by October 2022.